mattischrome/blogischrome/_posts/2017-09-30-album-digest-september-2017.markdown

 layout: post
 date: "2017-09-30"
 categories: Music
-tags: [Album Digest, September, Music, The National, Nelly Furtado, Goldfrapp]
+tags: [Album Digest, September, Music, The National, Nelly Furtado, Goldfrapp, Seventeen]
 ---
 Note: Recent months have been very busy, so this album digest combines a review of the new album by The National with a couple of reviews left over from earlier in the year.